namako-pl/hog-krakow-automation-system/README.md

 ## 🏗️ Technical Architecture

-**Full Automation & Google Ecosystem Integration**:
+### Full Automation & Google Ecosystem Integration:
 * **Smart Calendar**: The event schedule synchronizes automatically with Google Calendar.
 Adding a new event in Google Calendar instantly updates the website.
 * **Dynamic Gallery**: The photo gallery is synced with Google Drive.
 Adding a new folder to a dedicated Drive directory automatically generates a new gallery on the site.

 ### View State Management
 The service implements custom layer logic (`z-index management`), allowing for seamless transitions between page content and multi-level modal windows (e.g., enlarging an image within an already open article).